vrmeet/thexr/README.md

 ## developers

-The easiest way to get a local running instance is to use vscode developer container.
+[OLD] ~~The easiest way to get a local running instance is to use vscode developer container.
-Simply open this root folder using vscode and when it prompts you to open as dev container, do it.
+Simply open this root folder using vscode and when it prompts you to open as dev container, do it.~~

-However, I had some problems getting `observer.start` to work.
+However, I had some problems getting `observer.start` and `cypress` to work from within a container.
 Here is the list you'll need doing it manually:

 # Dependencies